0xSmiley/TraceComp/README.md

 # Thesis

-This project is the result of my thesis at the Information Security Master's Degree, unfortunatly I never managed to conclude it.  <br/>
+This project is the result of my thesis at the Information Security Master's Degree, unfortunatly my thesis did not fulfill the requirements.  <br/>
 In case you need more information about this project, you can check out my unnoficial thesis.

 [Thesis](https://github.com/0xSmiley/TraceComp/blob/master/Thesis.pdf). <br/>